top of page

 More Than Pottery—A Legacy in Miniature

 What makes this especially meaningful is that Jane Graber’s work represents something bigger than just beautiful objects.
-It epresents:
+It embodies:

 • A commitment to traditional craft